-Innovative a are encoura innovative a pproaches in particular ged and it is considere pproach. a development of a deve of robot in place of rovide the function of elevated pass onal requiremer sagewa
+Innovative a are encoura innovative a pproaches in particular a dev ged and it is considered wort pproach. velopment of robot hwhile to provide t in place of elevated he functional require passagewa ement for the

 2.3 The construction and materials of all means of access and their attachment to the ship's structure shall be to the satisfaction of the Administration.
 The means of access shall be subject to survey prior to, or in conjunction with, its use in carrying out surveys in accordance with regulation I/10.